mrExplorist/Easy-Devops/Kubernetes/kubernetes.md

 <img src= "https://bit.ly/47dRN1R" alt="k8s clusterIP" width="400px">

-NodePort service type exposes the service on a static port on each node's IP address.
-This allows external access to the service, making it useful for scenarios where external users need to access the service directly.
+The NodePort service type exposes the service on a static port on every node in the cluster.
+This allows external clients to access the service using the node's IP address and the static port.
+It also retains the internal ClusterIP for communication within the cluster.

+Use Cases:

+- When you need to expose a service to external clients or developers for testing or debugging purposes.
+- Useful for applications that require direct access from outside the cluster.

 #### Creating a NodePort Service